-Clear Channel maintains an open communications culture based on mutual respect and a motivational working environment.
-Clear Channel staff should feel happy and at ease in their work and receive encouragement in their professional development.
+Clear Channel maintains an open culture of communication based on mutual respect and a motivational working environment.
+Clear Channel staff should feel happy and at ease at work and receive encouragement throughout their professional development.
 Health and safety at work are a top priority.

 Equal pay analysis – exceeding requirements

 The Gender Equality Act requires us to carry out an internal equal pay analysis and have it audited by an independent body by 30th June 2021.
 We have recorded all the necessary information and PwC has checked that our equal pay analysis is complete and complies with the legal requirements.
 Equal pay is considered to be achieved with a result of +/- 5%.
 On average, women employed by us in 2021 earned 3.4% less than men with identical characteristics.

 Claudia Montag, Head of People & Culture: ‘We consider this to be a good result – one that shows we are on the right path, even if we are not yet at our goal.
 That’s why we aim to achieve EQUAL-SALARY certification.’

 The future of work – a personal mix

 Results from employee surveys showed that there was a basic need for more flexible and goal-orientated working hours.
 The necessary arrangements for manageable, mobile working and flexible working hours were introduced on 1st October 2020.
 We are exploring new ways to work in the future.
 These will allow us to promote a good work-life balance, creating a connection between employees and customer focus.

 Fairness, commitment and appreciation - these three topics are the focus of our efforts as an employer and manager.
 Various questions from the annual employee survey are incorporated into these topics and show us each year what action we need to take.
 We notice that the management training and workshops on fairness issues have a positive effect on the survey results.

 It's my obligation to be a boss